-For this service the department does not have specific standards for subcontracts or providers regarding training, age limitations, experience or education than what would be contained in IAC 481-chapter 69.
+"For this service the department does not have specific standards for subcontracts or providers regarding training, age limitations, experience or education, other than what would be contained in statute or administrative rules for this provider.
 Contracting agencies are responsible to ensure that the contractor is qualified and reliable.
-Service workers are responsible to monitor service provision to ensure services are provided in a safe and effective manner.
+Case Managers are responsible to monitor service provision to ensure services are provided in a safe and effective manner."